TOS CLI Reference

 Configuration Management

 tos config is a subset of commands for viewing and changing various TOS Aurora settings or properties.
-It has four formats:
+It has the following formats:

 Each is described in more detail below.